cyberomin/cyberomin.github.io/_posts/2016-12-17-building-african-engineering-ecosystem.md

 [https://kafka.apache.org/](Kafka), one of the core components of distributed computing was built in-house by LinkedIn.
 They shared it and everyone is benefiting today.
 For a second, imagine if Google kept Angular and Kubernetes to itself and Facebook kept React to itself.
 Think about it.

 A few days ago, Neo Ighodaro, CTO of Hotels.ng, tweeted about Watch Dog, a monitoring tool they built in-house that sends critical alerts to Slack and every stakeholder.
 Not only did they write about this tool, they went ahead and made it open source.
 To say I was excited will be an understatement.
-That tweet literarily made my day.
+That tweet literally made my day.

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">Just published “Meet Watchdog; Hotels.ng’s in-house open source application monitor” <a href="https://t.co/iiFizO41gQ">https://t.co/iiFizO41gQ</a> cc <a href="https://twitter.com/lyndachiwetelu">@lyndachiwetelu</a> <a href="https://twitter.com/markessien">@markessien</a></p>&mdash; Neo Ighodaro (@NeoIghodaro) <a href="https://twitter.com/NeoIghodaro/status/808205822450868224">December 12, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>